as

 A3L Authentication Reference, Troubleshooting, and FAQ

-Here you can find the A3L Authentication API reference, a list of scopes that are supported by A3L Authentication, troubleshooting information, and frequently asked questions.
+Here you can find the A3L Authentication API reference, a list of scopes that A3L Authentication supports, troubleshooting information, and frequently asked questions.

 A3L Authentication API reference